University of Gothenburg, Sweden

 Students also may consult the Faculties of the University of Gothenburg for course information:

-Courses which may be possible for you to take, even though they normally are offered in Swedish, are in the fields of film directing, photography, design (ceramics, jewelry and textile art), music and drama.
+Courses which may be possible to take, even though they normally are offered in Swedish, are in the fields of design (ceramics, jewelry and textile art) and music.

 All participants are encouraged to take Swedish language during their first semester of study.

 All participants are required to be full-time while studying in Sweden and, thus, take the equivalent of 15 units during each semester for undergraduates and 12 units per semester for graduates.

 Applicants should have upper division standing with a declared major at this university by the end of the semester prior to departure or have classified graduate standing at the time of the application deadline, good academic records, and a cumulative grade point average of 2.75 for undergraduates and 3.0 for graduates or better at the time of application.
 In most cases, the lower division course requirements of the appropriate field of study must have been completed by the end of the semester prior to departure.
 All applicants should check to ensure that they are on track for meeting the Graduation Writing Assessment Requirement (GWAR).
 The applicant also should be prepared to accept the challenge of study in a country with an educational system different from our own.

 Students should plan on attending the international student orientation at the University of Gothenburg, which takes place about a week before the start of classes.
 Autumn term courses start around the beginning of September and finish around mid-January.
 Spring term courses start around mid-January and finish around the first week in June.
 Semesters (or terms) at the University of Gothenburg are further divided into quarters, with students taking and completing courses during each of the quarters.

 Financial Responsibilities / Estimated Costs